Help provide local food, enhance an urban wildlife area and improve the space for the community! Please read all the info below before applying.

 The first session you attend will enable you to decide whether you would like to pursue a full placement.
 Ideally, we like our volunteers to commit to a minimum of a day each week for a minimum of two months.
 However, as long as you can commit to 8 days in total, we can be flexible about when you come to the farm.

 - Water – Please bring a bottle of drinking water or other drink.
 There is no drinking water on site.
+In hot weather you will need a large amount of water to keep hydrated.

 - Gloves if needed